 Configure SCCM settings to automatically synchronize software updates in SCCM.
 To configure SCCM settings follow the steps given below,

-This settings will allow you to schedule the frequency to publish patches to SCCM.
+This settings will allow you to schedule the frequency to publish applications and patches to SCCM.

-Note: Patches will be published based on the machine time where Patch Connect Plus is installed.
+Note: Patches will be published based on the machine time where the server is installed.

-Configure mail server settings to receive patch reports and email updates
+Configure mail server settings to receive reports and email updates

-You have successfuly configured the above settings.
-You may now start using Patch Connect Plus for the publishing and deployment of third party updates and applications using SCCM.
+You have successfully configured the above settings.
+You are ready to start using ManageEngine Patch Connect Plus for the publishing and deployment of third party updates and applications using SCCM.